bleroy/3d-junkyard/Atari130MX/readme.md

 The stems are the part of the switch that attaches to the cap, and goes up and down with it.
 This is the part that I had to design a replacement for.
 The replacement has a different shape of hole on the top in order to accommodate the Atari XE key caps, but the bottom part should be as close as possible to the original.
 Because the shape of that bottom part varies from switch to switch, I can only guarantee my design will work with Kailh box pinks.

 In order to print them, you'll need a resin printer with a resolution of 50 micrometers (1/20th of a millimeter) or better.
 I use an [Elegoo Mars 2 Pro](https://www.elegoo.com/products/elegoo-mars-2-pro-mono-lcd-3d-printer), which is both excellent and inexpensive.
-The printing bed si rather small, so you may want to go for something larger, but keep in mind that resin printers involve a lot of cleanup and potential mess, and a larger bed means even more of that.
+The printing bed is rather small, so you may want to go for something larger, but keep in mind that resin printers involve a lot of cleanup and potential mess, and a larger bed means even more of that.
 There are alternatives to the Elegoo Mars, of course.

 If you don't own a resin printer, or don't want or can't buy one (a good reason not to adopt one is if you live in an apartment, for example), there is probably a maker space not far from your home or workplace where you can access one.